 Continuing Education Credit:

-You can select a FL Bar or CA Bar certificate.
+You can select a FL Bar or CA Bar certificate (approved for 2019/20).
 If you would like to self certify this course for continuing education self study credit for IDC or CPLP credit, select the general certificate option.

 About the Instructor: